How-to guides - Static Webhook Trigger

 .
 This key is used to route these events to the proper triggers as you may have multiple static webhook triggers.

-Static webhook URL in debugger console
+Static webhook URL in Test code environment

 The first step to making a good trigger is to properly communicate what the trigger does and to provide additional help to users.
 To do so, Workato allows you to define the title, description, and provide hints for an action.
 Quite simply, the title is the title of an action and the subtitle provides further details of the action.
 The description of the action then contains specifications and explanation on what the action accomplishes and in the context of the application it connects to.
-Finally, the help segment provides users any additional information required to make the action work.

 To know more about this step, take a look at our SDK reference

-# Step 3 - Define input fields
+# Step 4 - Define input fields

 This component tells Workato what fields to show to a user configuring this trigger.
 In this case, we want a simple input field that allows a user to pick the type of Candidate event.
 This will be used in our trigger code later on create the trigger's personal webhook key.